ComputationalRadiationPhysics/redGrapes/docs/source/tutorial/index.rst

 Most code snippets are compilable and you may be able to understand the basic usage by looking through them.

 .. toctree::
+   init
    tasks
    properties
    resources
    refinements
    access_demotion